CADViewer/cadviewer-script-library/README.md

 # cadviewer-script-library

 Use this version with global DOM scope with back-end conversion scripts and CAD converters for PHP, .NET, .NET Core, Servlets, Laravel and NodeJS.

 For front-end frameworks ReactJS, Angular and VueJS, use npm installer: **npm i cadviewer**.

+## This package contains

+1: CADViewer script library  - in its preferred folder structure

+2: AutoXchange AX2022 converter - in its preferred folder structure

+3: All structures for file-conversion, sample drawings, redlines, etc.

+## This package does not contains

+4: The folder structure for script handlers for communication between CADViewer and the back-end AutoXchange 2022.
+Install these separately!

+With this download, the PHP handlers will work as-is, download these from

 ## Documentation

 -   [CADViewer Techdocs and Installation Guide](https://cadviewer.com/cadviewertechdocs/download)

 ## How To Install CADViewer

+This are the general instructions

 * [Download **CADViewer**](/alldownloads/cadviewer), the CADViewer download comes with CADViewer and a base folder structure with drawings, and html sample(s).
 * Modify or move the CADViewer folderstructure specific to your back-end technology and do other specifics associated with your platform.